 Confirmed images will still be affected by project wide metadata changes and deleted faces from your database, they just wont be affected by potentially conflicting new face information.

-In order to apply the changes to the metadata of the images you must either 'export' them or 'apply metadata'.
+In order to apply the changes to the metadata of the images you must 'save' the changes in Caption Pro.

-If you chose to apply the metadata as opposed to exporting the images, the metadata changes you make will be applied directly to the watched image in its current location.
-This is the quickest way to save your changes and allows for better compatibility with various different workflows.
+Saving the metadata directly to the image that is being watched is the quickest way to save your changes and allows for better compatibility with various different workflows.

-This can be done by right clicking on the images in the unconfirmed section and selecting "confirm and apply metadata" (this will also confirm the images for you, adding the relevant reference image to any named individual's profile).
-It can also be done for all confirmed images by selecting 'Apply Metadata' at the bottom of the confirmed window.
+This can be done by right clicking on the image and selecting "confirm and save" (this will also confirm the images for you, adding the relevant reference image to any named individual's profile).
+It can also be done by selecting the 'Save' button at the bottom of the UI.

-The quickest way to do this on an image to image basis is by pressing the hotkey: 'shift+s'
+The quickest way to do this on an image to image basis is by pressing the hotkey: 'shift+enter'

-If your intention is to create a copy of the original images with the new information applied, or you would like to send out via FTP directly from the software the you will want to 'export' the images.
+If your intention is to create a copy of the original images with the new information applied, or you would like to send out via FTP directly from the software the you will want to select the 'save as..' option instead.

-You can do this by pressing the keyboard shortcut 'e' with the necessary image(s) selected, or there is a button to export all confirmed images in the confirmed tab.
+You can do this by pressing the keyboard shortcut 'e' with the necessary image(s) selected, by selecting 'confirm and save as...' from the right click menu, or you can select the relevant option from the 'save' button at the bottom of the UI.

-Once you have set up an export destination in a project by sending one image, you can quickly send other images to the same destination and following the same export rules by pressing the hotkey 'shift+e'
+Once you have set up a new save destination, you can quickly send other images to the same destination and following the same save rules by pressing the hotkey 'shift+e'

-We go into more detail about these processes in our guide on Confirming and Exporting Images.
+We go into more detail about these processes in our guide on Saving changes to images.

 Need a bit more help?